It's TIME: Towards the Next Generation of Time Series Forecasting Benchmarks: Datasets

-\paragraph{SG PM 2.5} This dataset captures hourly concentrations of PM2.5 across five major geographical regions in Singapore: Central, East, North, South, and West.
+\paragraph{SG PM 2.5} This dataset contains information from "PM2.5", accessed on June 15, 2025 from \href{https://data.gov.sg}{data.gov.sg}, which is made available under the terms of the \href{https://data.gov.sg/open-data-licence}{Singapore Open Data Licence version 1.0}.
+This dataset captures hourly concentrations of PM2.5 across five major geographical regions in Singapore: Central, East, North, South, and West.
 The observational data covers the period from January 1, 2021, to May 31, 2025, reflecting regional air quality dynamics.
 Data from the final year was utilized as the test set.
+We acknowledge the dataset as follows: National Environment Agency.
+(2024).
+PM2.5 (2025) [Dataset]. data.gov.sg.
+Retrieved June 15, 2025 from \url{https://data.gov.sg/datasets/d_e1058d6974c877257e32048ab128ad83/view}.

 \paragraph{NE China Wind} We utilize the meteorological recordings from \cite{zhang2025machine}, covering Northeast China at an hourly frequency.
 Key variables include u-wind, v-wind, geopotential height, and temperature.
 While the original work \cite{zhang2025machine} utilized the latter two as auxiliary features, we treat all four variables as target series for forecasting.
 Due to data homogeneity, we only use data from a single region spanning one year.
+The dataset and its associated codebase are publicly available under the \href{https://github.com/Zhang-zongwei/MFWPN/blob/main/LICENSE}{MIT License}.